JunENSAI/Handling_streamlit/Week_1/Columns/columns_containers.md

 - **Mobile**: Columns automatically stack vertically to fit the narrow screen.

 You do not need to write **@media** queries; Streamlit handles the breakpoint automatically.

+### Key Takeaways for "Adjustment/Placement"

+- layout="wide": In `st.set_page_config`, this is essential if you want your columns to stretch across the whole screen.
+Without it, your columns will be squeezed into the center.

+- Ratios: Using [2, 1] means the first column takes 66% and the second 33%.
+This is critical for Main Content vs. Helper Content layouts.

+---